 7. Doge’s Palace & the Bridge of Sighs

 One of Italy’s greatest civic structures, the Doge’s Palace is one of the major points of interest in Venice.
-A symbol of prosperity and power, not only was it the official residence of the 120 doges who ruled Venice from 697 to 1797, but also home of all of the city’s governing councils, its law courts, a sizeable number of its civil servants, and even its prisons.
+A symbol of prosperity and power, not only was it the official residence of the 120 doges who ruled Venice from 697 to 1797, but also the home of all of the city’s governing councils, its law courts, a sizeable number of its civil servants, and even its prisons.

 Architecturally, the pink-and-white marble palace is a unique combination of Byzantine, Gothic, Moorish, and Renaissance styles.
 Before you walk inside, take a moment to the shimmering pink diamond-patterned facade, the colonnade, and the florid Gothic detail.